-Remark 24.5.
-Lorentz gas in the fundamental domain.
-The vector valued nature of the moment-generating function (24.4) in the case under consideration makes it difficult to perform a calculation of the diffusion constant within the fundamental domain.
-Yet we point out that, at least as regards scalar quantities, the full reduction to $\tilde{\mathcal{M}}$ leads to better estimates.
+Remark 25.5 Lorentz gas in the fundamental domain.
+The vector valued nature of the generating function (25.3) in the case under consideration makes it difficult to perform a calculation of the diffusion constant within the fundamental domain.
+Yet we point out that, at least as regards scalar quantities, the full reduction to \tilde{M} leads to better estimates.
 A proper symbolic dynamics in the fundamental domain has been introduced in ref.
-[12].
+[25.19].

-In order to perform the full reduction for diffusion one should express the dynamical zeta function (24.8) in terms of the prime cycles of the fundamental domain $\tilde{\mathcal{M}}$ of the lattice (see figure 24.3) rather than those of the elementary (Wigner-Seitz) cell \mathcal{M} .
+In order to perform the full reduction for diffusion one should express the dynamical zeta function (25.7) in terms of the prime cycles of the fundamental domain $\tilde{\mathcal{M}}$ of the lattice (see figure 25.2) rather than those of the elementary (Wigner-Seitz) cell \mathcal{M} .
 This problem is complicated by the breaking of the rotational symmetry by the auxiliary vector β , or, in other words, the non-commutativity of translations and rotations: see ref.
-[14].
-For a 'fundamental domain' in hyperbolic geometry, see for example these notes by K. Martin.
+[25.7].